 Well, we heard the accent, saw the statue (it’s on the corner of the Lewis’s building and it IS exceedingly bare!) and visited both cathedrals.
 However there is lots more to see and I would love to come back to Liverpool soon.

-Saturday 7 September 2019
+Saturday, 7 September 2019

 From Southport to Liverpool

 Saturday dawned bright and sunny in Southport but I wasn’t feeling very bright because a nightmare had disturbed my sleep.
 An unpleasant nightmare about something that I thought was long behind me, and what’s more I know exactly what triggered it.
 It annoys me how easily I can still be thrown off balance.
-A refreshing shower perked me up and soon James and I strolled into the centre of Southport to meet Ally, Cat, David and Chanel for breakfast.
+A refreshing shower perked me up and soon James and I strolled into the centre of Southport to meet Ally, Cat, Davie and Chanel for breakfast.
 They had all decided to join us for the air show which I found very heartwarming, and their lively and happy company cheered me and reminded me of what is important in life.

 After breakfast we walked back through the park and hopped onto the delightful miniature railway.
 We then set up camp with our deckchairs on the promenade, ready for the flying display.
 The air show was good fun and much warmer than Friday evening, although the sea breeze necessitated the occasional brisk walk to limber up after sitting for a while.
 James enjoyed using his new, massive camera lens.
 There were plenty of food vans for lunch, and as well as watching the planes, I amused myself by observing various naughty children misbehaving down on the beach.
 Sand was thrown in siblings’ eyes, carefully constructed sand structures were sabotaged, small children ran away and had to be retrieved by their frazzled parents.
 To be fair, the parents did a valiant job of keeping them under control and all in all the children had fun and it was a good family day out.

 Later we made our way to the centre of Liverpool where we had a tasty dinner at a restaurant called Panam.
 It was at the Royal Albert Docks, which are really smart with lots of pubs, restaurants, statues, views over the water towards the Wirral and several museums.
 Chanel gave us a brief night time tour after dinner and I was very impressed.
-I have only been in Liverpool once before, in about 1986 (?) when our dear friend Margaret was living there.
+I have only been in Liverpool once before, in the 1980s when our dear friend Margaret was living there.
 I was only there for one evening because I was in Manchester for a business meeting so took the opportunity to drive across for a brief visit.
 So I have never been to the centre of the city, and I’m looking forward to seeing more of it tomorrow, with the expert guidance of Chanel.

 Evening fireworks in Southport